kenctrl/tinyml-streamingllm-rag/README.md

 Our contributions can be found in `examples/`.

 ### Environment Setup
-The setup is the same as that for [StreamingLLM](https://github.com/mit-han-lab/streaming-llm).
+The setup is the same as that for [StreamingLLM](https://github.com/mit-han-lab/streaming-llm), with one caveat.
+Since we use GPT-4o-mini-as-a-judge to score LLM outputs, you'll need to paste an OpenAI key in `produce_statistics.py` to collect results.

 ```bash
 conda create -yn streaming python=3.8